CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/VRFs/Management-VRF.md

 <!-- vale off -->
 ## mgmt Interface Class
 <!-- vale on -->
-In `ifupdown2`, {{<link url="Interface-Configuration-and-Management#ifupdown2-interface-classes" text="interface classes">}} are used to create a user-defined grouping for interfaces.
+`ifupdown2` uses {{<link url="Interface-Configuration-and-Management#ifupdown2-interface-classes" text="interface classes">}} to create a user-defined grouping for interfaces.
 The special class *mgmt* is available to separate the management interfaces of the switch from the data interfaces.
 This allows you to manage the data interfaces by default using `ifupdown2` commands.
 Performing operations on the *mgmt* interfaces requires specifying the `--allow-mgmt` option, which prevents inadvertent outages on the management interfaces.
 Cumulus Linux by default brings up all interfaces in both the *auto* (default) class and the *mgmt* interface class when the switch boots.

 You configure the management interface in the `/etc/network/interfaces` file.
-In the example below, the management interface eth0 and the management VRF stanzas are added to the *mgmt* interface class:
+The example below adds the management interface eth0 and the management VRF stanzas to the *mgmt* interface class:

 ```
 ...